LuisPe/luispi/content/blog/when-the-context-matter.md

 the binary for another architecture or OS.

-So to be a little more specific we can from a host with OS = linux and architecture = amd64, compile a binary  for OS = windows, architecture = 386 :fire:.
+So to be a little more specific we can from a host with OS = linux and architecture = amd64, compile a binary  for OS = windows, architecture = 386 😲.

 Let's imagine now that where we run the containers for our applications the computation is linux as OS and with  amd64 architecture.